Virginia Kids Trail Free Family Fun

 The Shenandoah Valley is the “breadbasket” of Virginia.
 Farming plays an important role in both the area’s economy as well as its heritage.
-Enjoy a walk through the orchards at Mackintosh Fruit Farm in Berryville or stop by Paige’s Pit Stop in Waterford to see the local farm offerings.
+Take a walk through the orchards at Mackintosh Fruit Farm in Berryville or enjoy the playground at West Oaks Farm Market.

 Tours are a great way to learn about wellness on the Kids Trail.
 Visit Mt.
 Crawford Creamery and see the cows being milked and help feed the calves.
-You can also take a free private tour of Doc’s Tea near Charles Town, WV and learn about their healthy beverages.
+You can also take a free private tour of Doc’s Tea near Charles Town, WV, and learn about their healthy beverages.
 And put the Friendly City Food Co-Op and Harrisonburg Farmers Market on your itinerary too.
-If all this makes you hungry, why not pack up the picnic basket and savor an outdoor family meal at Elizabeth Furnace Recreation Center or even a local park.
+If all this makes you hungry, pack a basket and savor an outdoor family meal at one of these beautiful Blue Ridge picnic spots.